Nikah mut'ah

-Some sources say the Nikah mut'ah has no prescribed minimum or maximum duration, but others, such as The Oxford Dictionary of Islam, indicate the minimum duration of the marriage is debatable and durations of at least three days, three months or one year have been suggested.
+The length of a temporary marriage varies and can be as brief as an hour or stipulated to be as long as ninety-nine years.
+Traditionally, a temporary marriage does not require witnesses or registration, though taking witnesses is recommended.
+The Oxford Dictionary of Islam, indicate the minimum duration of the marriage is debatable and durations of at least three days, three months or one year have been suggested.